-Dr. Mark Lucas, Music Department
+Dr. Mark Lucas, Messiah Festival Artistic Director

 Dr. Mark Lucas is an Associate Professor of Music and the Director of Choral Activities at Bethany College in Lindsborg, Kansas where he is also director of the Bethany Oratorio Society and Co-Chair of the Department of Music.
 At Bethany Mark teaches conducting, music education courses, voice lessons and is the conductor of the Bethany College Choir and Bethany College Chamber Ensemble.
 He is also the Senior Choir Director at Messiah Lutheran Church in Lindsborg.